Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Proposed Deep Reinforcement Learning Architecture

-Coming back to the normalization step, consider the full-CSI case.
-Without that step, the value network perceives that the higher the value assigned to a user, the more probable is to get resources, thus to be satisfied and take reward, leading to a pointless unceasing increase of every user's value.
-However, by subtracting the mean value, whenever the value of a user increases, the value of the rest decreases, hence bringing the notion of limited total resources.
-In the no-CSI case, there is an additional benefit.
-There is an extra final operation, i.e., $\vx\rightarrow\frac{\vx}{||\vx||_1}$, see Figure \ref{fig: NetworkArchitecture}, so as to signify portions (of the total bandwidth) adding up to $1$.
-Having done the normalization step previously (dividing by $||\vx||_2$), helps keeping the denominator $||\vx||_1$ stable.
+Before the final nonlinearity of $\mathrm{softplus}(x) = \log(1+e^x)$, as seen in Figure \ref{fig: NetworkArchitecture}, there is the crucial ``user normalization'' step $\bm{x}\rightarrow \frac{\bm{x}-\mathbbm{E}[\bm{x}]}{||\bm{x}||_2}, \bm{x} \in \mathbbm{R}^K$ (with $||\cdot||_2$ denoting the $\mathrm{\ell}_2$ norm).
+Consider first the full CSI case.
+Without that step, the value network would perceive that the higher the ``value'' per resource assigned to a user, the more probable is for that user to get resources (and thus to be satisfied and receive reward).
+Unfortunately, this leads to a pointless interminable increase of every user's ``value''.
+What matters here is not the actual ``value'' of a user but how large this is relative to the rest of the users.
+To bring the notion of limited total resources, the ``user normalization" subtracts from the value of each user the mean of all the users value.
+Hence, whenever the algorithm pushes the value of a single user to increase, the values of the rest decrease.
+In the no CSI case, there is an additional benefit.
+Since in the following step there is the operation $\bm{y}\rightarrow\frac{\bm{y}}{||\bm{y}||_1}$ so as the output to signify portions (of the total bandwidth), performing previously the normalization step (dividing by $||\bm{x}||_2$) helps keeping the denominator $||\bm{y}||_1$ stable.

+In Figure \ref{fig:WithoutDeepSetsORNormal} we show the significance of choosing the right architecture.
+It is clearly observed that \emph{if either all Deeps Sets (in both policy and value network) are substituted by the most common choice of linear blocks or the user normalization step is removed, the performance degrade substantially.}